paxdotdev/pax/README.md

 ## Current status & support

-Pax is in its early days but has ambitions to mature robustly.

 |                                         | Web browsers  | Native iOS          | Native Android    | Native macOS        | Native Windows              |
 |-----------------------------------------|---------------|---------------------|-------------------|---------------------|-----------------------------|